stormmind-ch/report/chapters/ch3_methodology/sub3_software.typ

   Persistence adapters implement the required interfaces by delegating to Spring Data JPA repositories.
 These adapters act as bridges between the domain model and the database, handling entity retrieval and storage.

   The _ModelInferenceServiceFactory_ uses a simple factory mechanism to return the appropriate model-specific inference service (e.g., FNN, LSTM, Transformer) depending on the requested type.

-  The most important infrastructure classes are illustrated in @backend_infrastructure
+This is illustrated in the top-left corner of @backend_infrastructure, where a single service (_FNNModelInferenceService_) is depicted for clarity.

 #figure(image("images/backend_infrastructure.png", width: 100%),
-caption: [Class Diagram for Infrastructure Layer of the Backend ] )<backend_infrastructure>
+caption: [Class Diagram of the Backend Infrastructure Layer, highlighting the key components.
+Less relevant classes have been omitted for clarity.]
+)<backend_infrastructure>

-- *Presentation Layer*: Exposes the application's functionality to external clients via RESTful HTTP APIs, implemented using Spring MVC.
+- *Presentation Layer*: Exposes the application's functionality to external clients via RESTful HTTP APIs, implemented using Spring Boot.
 It is responsible for handling incoming HTTP requests, delegating execution to the appropriate application services or adapters, and formatting responses using Data Transfer Objects (DTOs).

   Each controller corresponds to a specific use case or domain concept: